- Research article

 Galea S, Tracy M, Norris F, Coffey SF.
 Financial and social circumstances and the incidence and course of PTSD in Mississippi during the first two years after Hurricane Katrina.
 J Trauma Stress.
 2008;21(4):357–68.

 Friedmann MS, McDermut WH, Solomon DA, Ryan CE, Keitner GI, Miller IW.
 Family functioning and mental illness: a comparison of psychiatric and nonclinical families.
 Fam Process.
 1997;36(4):357–67.

 Seiffge-Krenke I, Weidemann S, Fentner S, Aegenheister N, Poeblau M. Coping with school-related stress and family stress in healthy and clinically referred adolescents.
 Eur Psychol.
 2001;6(2):123–32.

 We thank Claudia Seifert for organizing the data collection and Nicole Wolff and Nora Vetter for their contribution in developing the study design.

+Open Access funding enabled and organized by Projekt DEAL.
 The study was run on budget funds.